albertogallini/txn_engine/Readme.md

     - Familiar API: DashMap provides an API very similar to HashMap, making it easier for developers familiar with HashMap to transition or use interchangeably in many cases.
     - Iterator Support: It supports iterators, including those that are safe for concurrent use (iter()), which simplifies working with map data in a thread-safe manner.

-See also `test_engine_consistency_with_concurrent_processing` test case in `/tests/test.rs`
+See also `reg_test_engine_consistency_with_concurrent_processing` test case in `/tests/test.rs`

 ### Generalization of Disputes:
 - Deposits: When disputing a deposit, you would move the disputed amount from available to held.
 This keeps the total the same since you're just reallocating the funds.
 - Withdrawals: When disputing a withdrawal, the process is similar but with a twist: the amount held would indeed be *negative* because it represents money that was taken out (withdrawn) from the account but is now under dispute.
-Holding a negative amount means you're reserving the possibility that this withdrawal could be reversed, effectively increasing the account's available balance by this negative (or positive in terms of adding back) amount while the dispute is unresolved.
+Holding a negative amount means we are reserving the possibility that this withdrawal could be reversed, effectively increasing the account's available balance by this negative (or positive in terms of adding back) amount while the dispute is unresolved.
 Details:

   - For a Disputed Deposit:
     - Available: Decreases by the disputed amount.